2019 Southaven Walmart shooting: Reactions

 In response to the shooting, Walmart President and CEO Greg Foran expressed that the company was heartbroken with the loss of two most valued members of the Walmart family, and expressed condolences to the victims' families.

 Mayor Darren Musselwhite described the shooting as a "sign of the times" that invoked a lot of sadness in the city, and he revealed that he personally knew the store manager, which made it tough on him.

 The community in Southaven was greatly shocked by the shooting, especially since all the residents knew the two murder victims.
 On August 2, 2019, hundreds of people in the community conducted a vigil on that night in remembrance of the deceased Walmart employees.
-Families and friends of both Brandon Giles and Anthony Brown gathered outside the store and comforted each other over the tragedy on the same date of the shooting.
+Families and friends of both Brandon Gales and Anthony Brown gathered outside the store and comforted each other over the tragedy on the same date of the shooting.

 The Walmart store, where the shooting took place, was closed for cleanup, due to the damage caused by the shooting and fire, and Walmart reopened portions of the store nine days later.